Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing: Experiments

-Among the results from multi-decoder PS-VAEs, 4-decoder PS-VAE achieves the best performance regarding all the three metrics.
-Because the synthesized dataset contains three different types of artifacts and can be best categorized into four categories including one for each type of artifacts and a fourth one for clear patches.
+Table \ref{tab:celeba2} provides the results on the synthesized heterogeneous noise dataset.
+The training and testing procedures and the baseline models are identical to the setups on the synthesized global noise dataset.
+The results indicate that PSL-AE significantly enhanced the denoising outcomes, according to all three metrics.

+We conduct a set of experiments to explore the relationship between the denoising quality and the number of decoders in our PSL-AE.
+Experimental settings are described in Section \ref{sec:ablation}.
+We present our result in Figure \ref{fig:celeba_num_filter}.
+Among all the results, 4-decoder PSL-AE achieves the best performance.
+The performance matches our settings of three different types of artifacts plus one filter that pass the clean patches.
 However, there is no significant improvement in terms of the quality metrics when the number of decoders is greater than 4.
 The patches are clustered based on their projections in the latent space.
 It implies that patches assigned to the same cluster are likely to contain similar features.
 Each decoder is trained to reconstruct data with similar features.
 Conceptually, more decoders are likely to result in better performance due to a more detailed feature separation, but more decoders increase the possibility of assigning patches to the wrong cluster.
-A visualization of our reconstructed image results can be found in Figure \ref{fig:celeba:results}.
+A visualization of our reconstructed image results can be found in Figure \ref{fig:celeba:results3}.
+Figure \ref{fig:celeba:results4} presents a better visualization of why our multi-decoder PSL-AE outperforms the single-decoder autoencoder.

-Another observation is that PS-VAE's deblurring performance is not significantly affected by the training data size.
-In order to demonstrate this feature, an experiment using 450 training images (0.2 million patches) is conducted.
-This network is also tested under 11250 testing images, and the result is shown in Table 1, denoted as \textit{PS-VAE(S)}.
-This observation provides an effective way of utilizing this network to largely reduce training time.

-The results in Table \ref{tab:celeba} indicate that the 4-decoder structure does significantly enhance the performance.
-However, the total number of parameters in the decoders of the 4-decoder PS-VAE is 4 times the parameters in the single decoder VAE.
-Therefore, in order to certify that the enhancement is due to partitioning patches by their features rather than increasing the complexity of the decoder, another experiment is conducted.
-In this experiment, the decoder in the single decoder VAE is constructed to have approximately $4 \times N$ parameters, where $N$ is the number of parameters in one of the decoder in the 4-decoder PS-VAE.

-This experiment is conducting under the identical training-testing settings: 2250 images for training while the remaining is for testing.
-The hyper-parameters are same with the experiment for 4-decoder PS-VAE.
-The results are shown in Table \ref{tab:celeba2}, where we can observe that although there is a small improvement after increase the decoder's complexity, but there is still a large gap between the single decoder VAE's performance and the 4-decoders PS-VAE's performance.

-\paragraph{Determining how the coefficients of the losses affect the performance} In order to control the variational information gained under latent space clustering in \ref{eq:loss:enc}, we adapted the idea of $\beta$-VAE\cite{burgess2018understanding} to explore how the coefficient of the $\mathcal{L}_{KL}$ affect the overall performance of the model.
-The loss function of the encoder is updated to